SumayaAlam19/Personal-Portfolio/README.md

+## Note:
-## I have designed the portfolio at 67%. so please zoom it in 67% while you look into it.
+I came to know at the very last minute that I have designed the portfolio at 67%.
+So please zoom it in 67% while you look into it.

 ### The link (URL) to my published portfolio website is as below:
 [Portfolio]https://modest-booth-196b72.netlify.com/)